ALL Member - State Spring Conference

 2. a Huguenot who, in spite of religious persecution, remained in France.
 "France", as used here, refers to any territory lying within the Kingdom of France on the date of the promulgation of the Edict of Toleration on 28 November 1787.

 A listing of Huguenot surnames currently recognized as qualified Huguenot ancestors for purposes of admission to The National Huguenot Society is provided on this site to aid you in your research.
 These names comprise a complete listing of all Huguenot names submitted and documented to the satisfaction of The National Huguenot Society to date.
-This listing is not - and never will be - a complete or exhaustive listing of names which would qualify an individual for membership in the Society.
+This listing is not - and never will be - a complete or exhaustive listing of names that would qualify an individual for membership in the Society.
 Thousands of additional Huguenots have yet to be identified and documented according to accepted genealogical methods.

 Those applying for Member-At-Large status must meet the same four requirements as those applying for Regular Membership through a state society, including documented proof of lineal descent in either the male or female line from a Huguenot.
 A listing of Huguenot surnames currently recognized as qualified for purposes of admission to The National Huguenot Society is provided on this site to aid you in your research.
 These names comprise a complete listing of all Huguenot names submitted and documented to the satisfaction of The National Huguenot Society to date.
 This listing is not, however, an exhaustive listing of all possible Huguenot lines that would qualify an individual for membership.